dotnet/orleans/src/Documentation/tutorials_and_samples/overview_helloworld.md

 title: Tutorial 1 Hello World
 ---

-# Tutorial 1: Hello World
+# Overview: Hello World

-This process ties into the Hello World sample application available [here](https://github.com/dotnet/orleans/tree/master/Samples/2.0/HelloWorld).
+This overview ties into the Hello World sample application available [here](https://github.com/dotnet/orleans/tree/master/Samples/2.0/HelloWorld).

 The main concepts of Orleans involve a silo, a client, and one or more grains.
 Creating an Orleans app involves configuring the silo, configuring the client, and writing the grains.